 Beginning at Buckley park on the western boundary, the Power Line trail follows the BC Hydro right-of-way east through the City and eventually brings you to the Uplands Dog-off Leash Park and the Dog Park Loop Trail at 206 Street.

 The Nicomekl River and floodplain runs through the middle of the City and provides a wealth of recreation opportunities.
 The Rotary Floodplain Trail is a multi-use pathway that follows the Nicomekl River across the City of Langley, connecting into the City of Surrey, and is used for cycling, jogging, walking and provides opportunities to make a loop with other nature trails in the area.
 Parking to access the floodplain is available off of 53 Avenue, 203 Street and 208 Street.

 Welcome to the City of Langley Parks!

-Botanical Gardens that feature 3.67 acres of beautiful and unique plants, shrubs and trees.
-Nature trail, two duck ponds and public washrooms.
+Botanical Gardens features 3.67 acres of beautiful and unique plants, shrubs, and trees.

 This park is a popular location for wedding and family photos.

 The tropical greenhouse offers a wide variety of colourful exotic plants and is open to the public from April 1 to October 1.

 The Legacy Garden at Sendall Gardens is available to book for small wedding ceremonies and photos